 Through the Affordable Care Act, an employer is required to provide reasonable break time for an hourlywaged (non-exempt) employee to express breast milk.
-GE Appliances provides two 45-minute paid breaks to pump.
+GE Appliances provides two paid breaks to pump.
+Onsite employees receive 45-minute breaks and remote employees receive 30-minute breaks.
 Any additional time needed will be unpaid.
 Work with your supervisor once you determine a pumping schedule.

-If you experience issues with your manager/supervisor regarding your pumping schedule, please contact your HRM or the WellWithin team.
+\If you experience issues with your manager/supervisor regarding your pumping schedule, please contact your HRM or the WellWithin team.